Cj1m/InnumeracyMathLib/README.md

 I have tested the library out by doing some Project Euler problems (https://projecteuler.net/) and it seems to work pretty well, reducing the amount of code needed to solve a problem, while keeping the program running fast and efficiently!

+EDIT (25/03/2021):

+TL;DR This is a Math library with 0 jUnit tests to back it up.

+It Just Works™.